-CB: Right.
-Although as a skolion that could have been written by a Byzantine compiler in the 10th century or something, right?
+CB: Right, although as a scholion, so that could have been written by a Byzantine compiler in the 10th century or something, right?

 DG: Yes, it was clearly written later.
 Yeah.
 But the fact that he knew about it, that he knew that there were two different traditions shows us that somebody must have known about this.
 And if you just look at the documentary evidence, you see indisputably two different traditions.

 CB: Right.
-And that’s basically the same thing that Abu Ma’shar then would have seen absurd.
+And that’s basically the same thing that Abu Ma’shar then would have seen, observed.

 CB: Right.
 And so it’s from Ptolemy’s legacy though that we have the modern tradition where until very recently the Lot of Fortune oftentimes was not reversed, but it turns out that in the ancient world just about every other astrologer besides Ptolemy including most of the surviving horoscopes do reverse the lots by day and night.

 CB: Right.
-So he says basically if you don’t reverse the Lot of Fortune calculation, then you’re actually using the Lot of Daimon.
+So he says basically if you don’t reverse the Lot of Fortune calculation, then you’re actually using the Lot of Daemon.